realsuayip/rest-filters/docs/source/getting-started.rst

     class UserFilterSet(FilterSet[User]):
         username = Filter(serializers.CharField(min_length=2))

-This filterset declaration implies few things:
+This filterset declaration implies a few things:

 1. Since a field name is not specified, this filterset assumes ``username`` field will be available during QuerySet filtering.
 2. Since no explicit parameter name is given, the querying will be done using ``username`` via API endpoint.
-3. Since only ``min_length`` argument is used, this field will be required and a ``ValidationError`` will occur if users do not specify the query parameter.
-This is due to serializer defaults, and can be changed by providing ``required=False``
+3. Since only ``min_length`` argument is used, this field will be required and a ``ValidationError`` will be raised if users do not specify the query parameter.
+This is due to serializer field defaults, and can be changed by providing ``required=False``.

 .. note::